-In addition, integration with Oracle Cloud Infrastructure Identity and Access Management (IAM) lets you control who and what services can access which keys and secrets and what they can do with those resources.
+In addition, integration with Oracle Cloud Infrastructure Identity and Access Management (IAM) lets you control who and what services can access which vault keys and secrets and what they can do with vault resources.
 Oracle Cloud Infrastructure Audit integration gives you a way to monitor key and secret usage.
 Audit tracks administrative actions on vaults, keys, and secrets.

 Key and Secret Management Concepts

-- Vaults are logical entities where the Vault service creates and durably stores keys and secrets.
+- Vaults are logical entities where the Vault service creates and durably stores vault keys and secrets.
 The type of vault you have determines features and functionality such as degrees of storage isolation, access to management and encryption, scalability, and the ability to back up.
 The type of vault you have also affects pricing.
 You cannot change a vault's type after you create the vault.

 - The Vault service offers different vault types to accommodate your organization's needs and budget.
 All vault types ensure the security and integrity of the encryption keys and secrets that vaults store.
 A virtual private vault is an isolated partition on a hardware security module (HSM).
 Vaults otherwise share partitions on the HSM with other vaults.

 - Virtual private vaults include 1000 key versions by default.
 If you don't require the greater degree of isolation or the ability to back up the vault, you don't need a virtual private vault.
 Without a virtual private vault, you can manage costs by paying for key versions individually, as you need them.
 (Key versions count toward your key limit and costs.
-A key always contains at least one active key version.
+A vault key always contains at least one active key version.
 Similarly, a secret always has at least one secret version.
 However, limits on secrets apply to the tenancy, rather than a vault.)